tleecsm/VoVTCG/www/data/cards.md

  - Cost: 0

-Deal 1 damage to any target in the lane of this card's <b>Spellcaster</b>.
+Deal 1 damage to a target card that shares a field with this card's <b>Spellcaster</b>.
 <b>Spell, Rank 1:</b> <i>This card can only be played by the effect of a Spellcaster card.</i>
 <br>